90% of online small businesses expect to grow their revenue in 2017. 45% expect to grow more than 25% year over year.

 In addition, 73.23% of SMBs are considering expanding to sell on Amazon or Ebay in 2017.

 When it comes to social commerce and advertising, 51% of SMBs expect these channels will play a major role in accelerating revenue in 2017.
 And, this isn’t a passing interest.
 More than 50% of SMBs reported that they are more interested in selling on social channels than they were in 2016.

-This points to SMBs preference for tactics with proven ROI as illustrated by brands like Spearmint Love, for instance.
+This points to SMBs preference for tactics with proven ROI.
 In fact, survey data showed that nearly 80% of SMBs consider selling on social as a proven strategy for driving top-line revenue.

 Specifically, here is how sentiment breaks down by social channel.